dakotaPPP/Rescan-Helper/README.md

 6. Paste into textbox where you pasted the email
 7. Click `Look up QID(s) and IP(s)`<br />
 The `VIT(s)`, `QID(s)`, and `IP(s)` lists should populate<br />
-In your browser the QIDs table will open, showcasing which QIDs from the VITs are Cloud Agent compatable <br />
+In your browser the QIDs table will open, showcasing which QIDs from the VITs are Cloud Agent compatible <br />
 The Cloud Agent Manager in Qualys will also open, and in order to easily check if the devices in the VITs have a cloud agent, just `Ctrl + v` into the search bar! <br />
 *The above step works because the Look up QID(s) and IP(s) button copies the CIs to your clipboard*
 8. Enter your scan title in the `Title:` field